On the Transferability of Adversarial Attacksagainst Neural Text Classifier: Highly-Transferable Examples

-We report the attack success rates of the adversarial examples generated by applying UAWR rules in Table \ref{tb:univeral}.
-As a reference, PWWS algorithm achieved $66.6\%$ and $90.8\%$ success rates in average on AGNEWS and MR datasets respectively under the black-box setting.
-The attacks based on UAWR rules are comparable to the algorithm that requires a large number of queries to the target model.
-Although the ensembles founded by our genetic algorithm can produce the adversarial examples with more transferability than those selected by human expert, the algorithm will yield different ensembles with different datasets or attack methods.
-Therefore, we use the ensemble consisting of six models (see Appendix \ref{appendix:ensemlbe_models}) selected by human expert to discover these UAWR rules in this experiment.
-We listed five adversarial word replacement rules each for the positive and negative categories discovered from MR dataset in Table \ref{tb:word-replacement-rules}.
-It can be seen from the differences in the pointwise mutual information (PMI) between words and classes before and after replacements that those words clearly can be identified as the dataset biases.
+To understand these adversarial word replacement rules, we analyze their pointwise mutual information (PMI) between words and class label before and after the replacements.
 The PMI of a pair of discrete random variables quantifies the discrepancy between the probability of their coincidence given their joint distribution and their individual distributions.
 In this case, it is used to find collocations and associations between words and labels, and the PMI of a word $w$ and a label $z \in \mathcal{Z}$ can be computed as $\text{PMI}(w, z) = p(w, z) / p(w) p(z)$, where $p(\cdot)$ assigns a probability to each possible value.
+The results show that the PMI are significantly different for the word and its replacement even though they are synonyms.
+This demonstrates the data bias in the training data.

 We obtain similar word replacement rules by ranking all the hypothesis words according to their PMI with each label from a training set.
 For each label $z \in \mathcal{Z}$ and a possible word replacement $w \rightarrow \hat{w}$, the similar salience of $h(z, w \rightarrow \hat{w})$ can be computed as follows: